-Cheques are a banking instrument that is in decline but is still used in some countries around the world.
-It's in use in some of the big economies like USA, and is a major payment instrument in Sri Lanka especially with the business community.
-But it is surprising to see that most of the people I've spoken to have only a very basic knowledge about cheques.
-Hence I thought of writing this for those who are interested to know about Sri Lanka bank cheques and their practices and regulations.
+Cheques are a banking instrument that is in decline, but they are still used in some countries worldwide.
+It's in use in some of the big economies like the USA, and it's a major payment instrument in Sri Lanka, especially with the business community.
+But it is surprising to see that most of the people I've spoken to have only very basic knowledge about cheques.
+Hence, I thought of writing this for those interested to know about Sri Lanka bank cheques and their practices and regulations.

-A cheque is a pre-printed piece of paper that has a specific standard layout.
-Cheques are used as a payment instrument instead of cash and can be written/drawn for any amount the cheque issuer wishes.
+A cheque is a pre-printed piece of paper with a specific standard layout.
+Cheques are used as a payment instrument in place of cash and can be written/drawn for any amount the cheque issuer wishes.

 You Need a Cheque Account

-Depositing money to a cheque account: You can deposit money to a cheque account just like you do to any other account such as a savings account.
-Usually you must fill a deposit slip and then hand over the money to a teller with the slip.
-More details on this provided later.
+You can deposit money to a cheque account just like you do to any other account, such as a savings account.
+Usually, you must fill out a deposit slip and then hand over the money to a teller with the slip.
+More details on this will be provided later.

-Withdrawing money from a cheque account: Unlike other accounts where you fill a withdrawal slip, to take money out of a cheque account, you need to write/draw a “Cash” check with the amount you need to withdraw and give to the bank teller.
+Withdrawing money from a cheque account: Unlike other accounts where you fill a withdrawal slip to take money out of a cheque account, you need to write/draw a “cash” check with the amount you need to withdraw and give to the bank teller.
 I’ve explained below how to draw a “Cash” check.
-But since cheque leaves are expensive I’d recommend you to get an debit/ATM card and use the card to withdraw money from an ATM instead of wasting a cheque leaf.
+But since cheque leaves are expensive, I’d recommend you to get a debit/ATM card and use the card to withdraw money from an ATM instead of wasting a cheque leaf.

 Components of a Cheque

 - Cheque Date: Cheques are drawn with a specified date.
 The date can be any date you want and need not be the date you are actually writing the cheque.
 But a cheque has a validity period from the date indicated on the cheque.
-A personal cheque is valid for 6 months while a corporate/business cheque is valid for only 3 months.
-Further some business cheques are issued with specific validity periods less than 3 months.
-For example dividend payments are usually issued with 1 month validity period.
-The date on a cheque is important because the cheque recipient can encash a cheque on or after the cheque date and within the validity period.
+A personal cheque is valid for six months, while a corporate/business cheque is valid for only three months.
+Further, some business cheques are issued with specific validity periods of less than three months.
+For example, dividend payments are usually issued with a one-month validity period.
+The date on a cheque is important because the cheque recipient can cash a cheque on or after the cheque date and within the validity period.
 Encashing a cheque or encashment is the term used to convert a cheque into real cash by either taking money over the country of the bank or depositing the cheque in the recipient’s account.

 - Payee: The payee section is used to write the name of the person or company who is supposed to encash the cheque.
 The Payee section has a pre-printed statement that says “Or Bearer”.
-If you leave this section sd id then any person can encash the cheque over the counter of a bank than the person’s name that appear on the cheque.
-But if it is a business cheque, the banks restricts it to be encashed only by the person whose name appear on the Payee section.
+If you leave this section blank, then any person can encash the cheque over the counter of a bank than the person’s name that appear on the cheque.
+But if it is a business cheque, the banks restrict it to be encashed only by the person whose name appears on the payee section.
 You can write the word “Cash” as the payee instead of a person or business name as well.
 This means that the cheque is meant to be used just like cash.
 Any person who holds the cheque can encash it from a bank branch over the counter.
-Further you can give a cash cheque you received from someone to another party as well as a mode of payment.
-For instance say your received a Rs.5,000/- “Cash” cheque from Mr. Perera and then you also has to pay Rs.5,000/- to Mrs. Silver, you can simply hand over the cheque you received from Mr. Perera to Mrs. Silva.
-Therefore as you can guess issuing “Cash” cheques are risky since if someone stole such a cheque or payee loose the cheque anyone can encash it.
+Further, you can give a cash cheque you received from someone to another party as well as a mode of payment.
+For instance, say you received a Rs.5,000/- “Cash” cheque from Mr. Perera, and then you also have to pay Rs.5,000/- to Mrs. Silver; you can simply hand over the cheque you received from Mr. Perera to Mrs. Silva.
+Therefore as you can guess issuing “Cash” cheques are risky since if someone stole such a cheque or payee lose the cheque, anyone could encash it.

-- Amount in words: You must write the amount of the cheque in wording on the dotted lines provided.
-You can use Sinhala, Tamil or English but it is preferred you write it in a language understood by any bank branch.
+- Amount in words: You must write the amount of the cheque in words on the dotted lines provided.
+You can use Sinhala, Tamil or English, but it is preferred you write it in a language understood by any bank branch.
 Remember to use the word “Only.” at the end of the amount in words so that no one can tamper or alter the amount later.
 I usually include a short horizontal line after the word “Only.” as well just to make it even safer.
-Computer printed cheques sometimes put 2 asterisks (*) at the end too to denote its the end of the wording.
+Computer-printed cheques sometimes put two asterisks (*) at the end too to denote the end of the wording.

 - Authorized signatory: When you open a cheque account, you provide a sample signature to the bank.
 You must place the same signature in this area to make the cheque valid.
 This area is just under the box where you wrote the amount in numbers.
 A cheque without a correct signature is an invalid cheque even if all other sections are properly filled.
-Join cheque accounts may have one or more joint account holders that needs to sign a cheque.
-You indicate at the account opening how many signatures a cheque needs to have to make a cheque valid.
-Usually it is one signature or 2 signatures.
+Join cheque accounts may have one or more joint account holders that need to sign a cheque.
+You indicate at the account opening how many signatures a cheque needs to have to make the cheque valid.
+Usually, it is one signature or two signatures.
 Having multiple signatories on a cheque to be valid is common practice for business cheques and is used as a form of preventing fraud since two parties will verify the cheque before signing.
-Such a cheque usually carry a company stamp as well.
+Such a cheque usually carries a company stamp as well.

-- Machine readable area: All cheques has a white horizontal area at the bottom of the cheque.
+- Machine-readable area: All cheques have a white horizontal area at the bottom of the cheque.
 It is printed with numbers and special characters using a special ink called magnetic ink and with a special font.
-This is a machine readable are and you must not damage this section of a cheque.
-This is why the cheques are folder parallel to the longer sites than shorter sites.
-It prevents any folding over this machine readable area.
-Banks feed the cheque they receive to cheque scanners and this area is read by the machine.
+This is a machine-readable area, and you must not damage this section of a cheque.
+This is why the cheques are folded parallel to the longer sites than shorter sites.
+It prevents any folding over this machine-readable area.
+Banks feed the cheque they receive to cheque scanners, and this area is read by the machine.
 The characters printed in this area are called magnetic ink characters.
-Therefore the cheque scanners are called MICR or Magnetic Ink Character Readers.
-In Sri Lanka this area contains the 6 digit cheque number (enclosed between special characters), then the 4 digit bank number followed by the 3 digit branch code and finally your account number.
-In some countries like USA this area will include additional data such as routing numbers and clearance numbers as well.
+Therefore, the cheque scanners are called MICR or Magnetic Ink Character Readers.
+In Sri Lanka, this area contains the 6-digit cheque number (enclosed between special characters), then the 4-digit bank number, followed by the three-digit branch code and finally your account number.
+In some countries like the USA, this area will include additional data such as routing numbers and clearance numbers as well.

 How to Issue a Valid Cheque